arab07/instaflow/README.md

 ### Problems When Cracking?

+- **"TERJADI KESALAHAN TAK TERDUGA!"** You don't need to worry because it's not problematic.
 - **"HIDUPKAN MODE PESAWAT 2 DETIK!
 (RED COLOR)"** occurs repeatedly, You can ignore this command because it is part of the latest Instagram application spam.
-- **"TERJADI KESALAHAN TAK TERDUGA!"** You don't need to worry because it's not problematic.
 - **"HIDUPKAN MODE PESAWAT 2 DETIK!
 (YELLOW COLOR)"** You are required to turn on airplane mode during the specified time limit.
-- **"HARAP TUNGGU BEBERAPA MENIT!"** or **"OOPS, AN ERROR OCCURRED!"** This problem is also very insignificant because this is a spam marker. it would be dangerous if this article didn't appear.
+- **"HARAP TUNGGU BEBERAPA MENIT!"** This command is a sign that your IP address has been spammed.
 - **"COOKIES DISABLED IN YOUR BROWSER!"** Ignore this command because it will not affect the results you will get.
+- **"OOPS, AN ERROR OCCURRED!"** This command will not affect the results so just ignore it.

 ### Why Does Dump Fail?